AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 The **[!UICONTROL Audiences]** tab lists all audiences imported from external sources, such as Adobe Audience Manager, as well as audiences created within [!DNL Experience Platform].

-On the [!UICONTROL Audiences] tab, you can see all of the available sources as a group of folders.
-As you click into these folders, available sub-folders and audiences can be seen.
-Additionally, you can click on the folder icon (as shown in the far-right image) in order to view the folder structure (a check mark denotes the folder you are currently in) and easily navigate back through folders by clicking on the name of a folder in the tree.
+On the *[!UICONTROL Audiences]* tab, you can see all of the available sources as a group of folders.
+As you select the folders, available sub-folders and audiences can be seen.
+Additionally, you can select the folder icon (as shown in the far-right image) in order to view the folder structure (a check mark denotes the folder you are currently in) and easily navigate back through folders by selecting the name of a folder in the tree.

 You can hover over the &#9432; next to an audience to view information about the audience including its ID, description, and the folder hierarchy to locate the audience.